totemorg/totem/README.md

 By default, **TOTEM** provides `db | xml | csv | json` TYPEs for converting DATASETs, `riddle | task | ping` COMMANDs for validating a session, sharding tasks, and the `stores | shares` file AREAs for sharing static files.

-**TOTEM** also provides a method to fetch data from a service or filesystem:

-	Fetch( path, text => {			// get-select request made
-	})

-	Fetch( path, [ ... ], stat => { 	// post-insert request made
-	})

-	Fetch( path, { ... }, stat => { 	// put-update request made
-	})

-	Fetch( path, null, stat => {		// delete request made })

-where the path = "PROTOCOL://HOST/FILE" and where the PROTOCOL can be

-	http/https fetches data from the HOST
-	curls/wgets presents the certs/fetch.pfx certificate to the HOST, mask/masks routes the HOST fetch through rotated proxies, lexis/etc uses the oauth authorization-authentication protocol to read the HOST, file fetches data from the file system, book selects a notebook record.

-If the path is terminated by a "/", then a file index is returned; if terminated by "?batch=N&limit=N&rekey=from:to,...&comma=X&newline=X", specified options are used to ingest the requested FILE stream.

 ## Installation